 I think of the many people who are currently being impacted by COVID-19.
 It’s real right now.
 It’s difficult to say, ‘brighter days are ahead,’ when you can’t clearly see the success story down the road.
 But just like their desperate hearts 2000 years ago, we can confidently know that Jesus knows the way we’re feeling, and we can trust that the journey is not yet over!

 I know I’ve been saying to reflect on Good Friday, but there’s really no problem to look to the future as well.
 We just can’t forget to adequately reflect and remember the cross.

 We just can’t let the victory soften the impact of the cross.
 In essence, we remember the past, reflect on its meaning to us, and refocus as we look to the future – when Jesus will once again sit at the table with His Church (with no COVID-19 in sight)!

 During the pandemic, we can share a similar hopeful stance:

 We can anticipate getting back to normal.

 So, on Good Friday, maybe we should be saying, “Sunday’s coming, BUT today is Good Friday.”
-Maybe we should reflect on the darkness of COVID-19 to help understand and celebrate the victory that is to come.
+Maybe we should reflect on the darkness of COVID-19 to help understand and celebrate what we have overcome and the victory that is to come.